Henrymelendez/FilmQueryProject/README.md

 ## Description
-An Application that returns film information
+An Application that returns film information based on film ids or lookup films based on keywords and return the result to the user.

 ## Technologies / Skills Used